seppn/seppn/README.md

  👨🏻‍💻 I am currently working on 2 main projects:
 <br>
-  1. Developing a site for TechinTO...a Tech community in Toronto I founded and organize events for.<br>
+  1. Developing a site for <a href="https://www.meetup.com/techinto/">TechinTO</a>...a Tech community in Toronto I founded and organize events for.<br>
   2. Re-writing <a href="https://langulife.com">Langulife</a> with React to implement its new UX design.
 <br>
  😎 I'm currently looking for new opportunities to develop beautiful and dynamic websites, collaborating with awesome colleagues.